Parc Saint Paul

 Northern France has many medium-sized amusement parks and Parc Saint Paul is one of them.
 The park lies within close proximity to Beauvais, which is also home to a major airport.
 This airport is advertised as ‘Paris Beauvais’ by Ryanair, but it’s not exactly near the French capital.
 Still, Parc Saint Paul can easily be combined with visits to Parc du Bocasse, Mer de Sable, Parc Astérix or Disneyland Paris.

-Yes, loads of them actually.
-This might come as a surprise, but Parc Saint Paul is the French coaster capital.
-According to Coaster-Count, the park boasts a total of 9 roller coasters.
+This might come as a surprise, but Parc Saint Paul is one of France’s ultimate coaster parks.
+According to Coaster-Count, the park boasted a total of nine roller coasters during our most recent trip.
 Of course, most of these rides are rather simple family coasters.
 Some of them look like they belong on a funfair, but hey… a credit is a credit, right?

 Parc Saint Paul also bought two thrilling coasters from the Russian manufacturer PAX.
 Sounds dangerous?
 Yes, it definitely does.
 Recently, one of those rides even caused an accident with a deathly outcome.
 That’s why the so called Formule 1 remains closed until further notice and I guess it will be torn down eventually.
 The other PAX ride is still in operation and it’s just as crazy as its brother.
 Wild Train has a wicked first drop, which is followed by some very intense curves.
 Lap bars don’t close too tightly, so it’s a very intense experience.